-Before talking about the benefits that a Low Code API platform can bring, let's start by talking about what a platform is.
-The platform concept is very broad, so for our scenario, we will define the term digital platform.
+Before talking about the benefits that a low-code API platform can bring, let's start by talking about what a platform is.
+The platform concept is very broad, so for our scenario, we will use the term digital platform.

 A digital platform is a business model created to facilitate the integration between producers and consumers of services and/or information with added value to the business in question.
 Complementing this definition, an API platform presents a set of tools and features that permeate the entire life cycle of an API, which is directly linked to the business.

 To make this life cycle more viable and easier, some resources are essential.
 A mature tool that contains these well-defined structures can reflect benefits such as standardization of development, team productivity, code maintenance, facilitated learning, minimization of errors, focus on business and, consequently, reuse.